Consumer edition active

 There isn’t much you can do to prevent an intra-amniotic infection, but doctors can do a couple things:

-• If your water breaks very early, doctors will give you pelvic exams only when they have to
+• If your water breaks very early, doctors will avoid giving you pelvic exams except when absolutely necessary so as not to get bacteria from the outside into your vagina

-• Doctors will also give you antibiotics, either by mouth or through a vein
+• Doctors may also give you antibiotics, either by mouth or through a vein

 quizzes_lightbulb_red